dgroomes/browser-extension-framework/README.md

 message passing code, Promises code and logging (for debugging) code.
 That's where BrowserExtensionFramework comes in.

 However, the framework cannot abstract away the JavaScript execution environments.
-The user of the API still needs to know how web extensions work and about each of the Java execution environments.
-In that sense, this API does not offer a strong abstraction but rather a *leaky abstration*.
+The user of the API still needs to know how web extensions work and about each of the JavaScript execution environments.
+In that sense, this API does not offer a strong abstraction but rather a *leaky abstraction*.
 To make up for this, the framework offers block-level API documentation, design notes and inline code comments.
 The framework code is meant to be read.
 Please study it before using it!